kartoza/docker-geoserver/README.md

 * `GEOSERVER_ADMIN_PASSWORD=<password>`
 * `GEOSERVER_ADMIN_USER=<username>`
 * `GEOSERVER_FILEBROWSER_HIDEFS=<false or true>`

-In order to prevent clickjacking attacks GeoServer defaults to setting the X-Frame-Options HTTP header to SAMEORIGIN.
+* `XFRAME_OPTIONS="true"` - In order to prevent clickjacking attacks GeoServer defaults to setting the X-Frame-Options HTTP header to SAMEORIGIN.
 Controls whether the X-Frame-Options filter should be set at all.
 Default is true
-* `XFRAME_OPTIONS="true"`
 * Tomcat properties:

   * You can change the variables based on [geoserver container considerations](http://docs.geoserver.org/stable/en/user/production/container.html).
 These arguments operate on the `-Xms` and `-Xmx` options of the Java Virtual Machine